scottysseus/due-process/README.md

 The Kingdom of Fecea is asphyxiating from the nauseating fumes of crime, bankruptcy, and moral degeneracy.

-Brigands, highway robbers, and non-humans frustrate the attempts of the Kingdom's law enforcement at maintaining order.
+Brigands, highway robbers, and non-humans frustrate the attempts of the Kingdom's law enforcement to maintain order.

 ## Prisoner Types